James Hartle

-James Burkett Hartle (August 17, 1939 – May 17, 2023) was an American theoretical physicist.
+James Burkett Hartle (August 17, 1939 – May 17, 2023) was an American theoretical physicist known for his work in general relativity, astrophysics, and interpreting quantum mechanics.
+He was one of the pioneers of quantum cosmology.
 He joined the faculty of the University of California, Santa Barbara in 1966, and was a member of the external faculty of the Santa Fe Institute.
-Hartle is known for his work in general relativity, astrophysics, and interpretation of quantum mechanics.

-Early life
+Early life and education

-Hartle was born on August 17, 1939, in Baltimore to Anna Elizabeth Burkett and Charles James Hartle.
-He began as an engineering major upon entering Princeton, but switched to physics due to the influence of John Wheeler.
+Hartle was born on August 17, 1939, in Baltimore, Maryland, to Anna Elizabeth Burkett and Charles James Hartle, who worked for IBM.
+His father's job required the family to relocated multiple times while Hartle was growing up.
+He attended public schools in Ohio and Connecticut, as well as the Gilman School in Baltimore.
+There, Hartle became interested in physics thanks to his teacher, Bill Potter.
+He began as an engineering major upon matriculation at Princeton University, but switched to physics due to the influence of John Archibald Wheeler.

-Hartle completed his AB at Princeton University in 1960 and his Ph.D. in particle physics under Murray Gell-Mann in 1964.
+Hartle earned his AB at Princeton in 1960 and his Ph.D. in particle physics under Murray Gell-Mann in 1964 at the California Institute of Technology (Caltech).
+Afterwards, he briefly taught at Princeton before accepting a position at the University of California, Santa Barbara.